albertlyu/interview-developer/mlb-angular/README.md

 ```
 bower install
 ```
 This installs mlb-angular's dependencies, including AngularJS 1.3, Twitter Bootstrap 3.3, and so on.
-Now start a simple Python server with one of the following commands depending on your version of Python:
+Now install your Node modules, then fire up your Node server:
 ```
-python -m SimpleHTTPServer # Python 2
+npm install
-python3 -m http.server # Or Python 3
+npm start
 ```
+This starts a simple HTTP server from which to serve the application.
 To view the application, open ```localhost:8000``` in your favorite web browser.

 ## Technologies Discussion
 #### AngularJS: Data-binding, ng-repeat, ng-click, and ng-submit